Enforcement at intersections

 Intersection Safety Devices (red light/speed on green cameras)

-In an effort to decrease collisions, Strathcona County uses Intersection Safety Devices (ISDs) at several major intersections.
+Strathcona County uses Intersection Safety Devices (ISDs) at several major intersection:

 - Wye Road and Sherwood Drive (eastbound)